Frequently Asked Questions

 When is the Student Health Clinic open?

-Should I take anything with me when going to the SHC clinic for an appointment?
+Should I take anything with me when going to the Student Health Clinic for an appointment?

-You will need to provide your student picture ID and your insurance card.
+You will need to provide your student picture ID and your insurance card, even if you are on the BCBS Student Blue insurance.
 If you are on medications, you should bring a list of the names and dosages.

 What do I do if I get ill during non-clinic hours?